Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Synthetic experiments

 \section{Synthetic experiments}

-We performed a simulation study to assess how well our two implementations of cgSSL (\texttt{cgSSL-DPE} and \texttt{cgSSL-DCPE}) (i) recover the supports of $\Psi$ and $\Omega$ and (ii) estimate each matrix.
-We compared both implementations of cgSSL to several competitors: a fixed-penalty method (\texttt{cgLASSO}), which deploys a single penalty $\lambda$ for the entries in $\Psi$ and a single fixed penalty $\xi$ for the entries in $\Omega$; \citet{shen2021bayesian}'s CAR-LASSO procedure (\texttt{CAR}), which puts Laplace priors on $\Psi$ and $\Omega$ entries and Gamma prior on the overall shrinkage strength; and \citet{shen2021bayesian}'s adaptive CAR-LASSO (\texttt{CAR-A}), which puts individualized Laplace prior on free parameters of $\Psi$ and $\Omega.$ Note that cgSSL and \texttt{cgLASSO} perform optimization while \texttt{CAR} and \texttt{CAR-A} run MCMC.
-Further, we selected the penalties in \texttt{cgLASSO} with 10-fold cross-validation.
-Additionally, \texttt{cgLASSO} and \texttt{CAR} apply the same amount of shrinkage to every element of $\Psi$ and the same amount of shrinkage to every element of $\Omega.$ \texttt{CAR-A}, on the other hand, applied individualized shrinkage.
+We performed a simulation study to assess how well cgSSL with DPE (\texttt{cgSSL-DPE}) (i) recovers the supports of $\Psi$ and $\Omega$ and (ii) estimates each matrix.
+We simulated several synthetic datasets of various dimensions and with different sparsity patterns in $\Omega$ (Figure~\ref{fig:simulation_design}) from the model in Equation~\eqref{eq:cg_model}.
+We compared cgSSL to several competitors: a fixed-penalty method (\texttt{cgLASSO}), which uses 10-fold cross-validation to select a single penalty $\lambda$ for the entries in $\Psi$ and a single fixed penalty $\xi$ for the entries in $\Omega$; \citet{shen2021bayesian}'s CAR-LASSO procedure (\texttt{CAR}), which puts a common Laplace prior on the entries in $\Psi$ and a common Laplace prior entries in $\Omega$; \citet{shen2021bayesian}'s adaptive CAR-LASSO (\texttt{CAR-A}), which puts individualized Laplace priors on the entries in $\Psi$ and $\Omega;$ \citet{Deshpande2019}'s \texttt{mSSL} procedure that places spike-and-slab LASSO priors on the entries of $B$ and $\Omega$ in Equation~\eqref{eq:marginal_model}; and \citet{Consonni2017}'s Objective Bayes procedure (\texttt{OBFB}).

+Before proceeding, we note that \texttt{mSSL} is inherently misspecified as it assumes $B = \Psi\Omega^{-1}$ is sparse instead of $\Psi.$ Nevertheless, we included \texttt{mSSL} in our experiments to investigate how misspecifying the mean structure affects our ability to recover $\Omega.$ \texttt{OBFB} is similarly misspecified, albeit to a somewhat lesser extent, as it assumes that $B$ (and consequently $\Psi$) is row-sparse.
+Unfortunately, the implementation of \texttt{OBFB} only returns posterior samples of indicators encoding which rows of $B$ and which entries in $\Omega$ are non-zero.
+We computed a point-estimate of $\Omega'$s support using the posterior mode of the relevant indicators.
+We were unable, however, to reliably reconstruct $\Psi$'s support from \texttt{OBFB}'s output.
+This is because a zero-entry in $\Psi$ can occur when a non-zero row of $B$ is orthogonal to a non-zero column in $\Omega.$ For these reasons, we only report \texttt{OBFB}'s performance in recovering the support of $\Omega.$